dgraph-io/dgraph/contrib/config/backups/nfs/gcsfs-cli/README.md

 EOF
 ```

-These values can be use to create and destoroy filestore.
+These values can be use to create and destroy filestore.

 ### Run the Script